Still accepting new clients! Call (866) 313-0733

 Form 5472 provides crucial information mandated under sections 6038A and 6038C of the Internal Revenue Code.
 It is essential when reportable transactions occur during the tax year of a reporting corporation with a foreign or domestic related party.

-Understanding key terms is fundamental to correctly completing Form 5472:
+Understanding key terms is fundamental to correctly completing Form 5472 including:

 • 25% Foreign Owned: There is a specific threshold.
 A corporation falls into this category if it possesses at least one direct or indirect 25% foreign shareholder at any point during the taxation period.